-The examiner will play a sequence of chords each with a Croot note, then ask the candidate to state the chord quality of each chord from a choice of major, minor, diminished, augmented or dominant 7.
-The test will be played twice, each time preceded by a one-bar count-in.
+The examiner will play a sequence of chords each with a C root note, then ask the candidate to state the chord quality of each chord from a choice of major, minor, diminished, augmented or dominant 7.
+The test will be played twice, each time preceded by four clicks.